Maureen Dwight PT, B.Sc. PT

 Svetlana Marianer graduated from McGill University with a Bachelor’s in Rehabilitation Science and a Master’s in Physiotherapy in 2012.
 Since completing her degree, she has taken various continuing education courses such as Manual Therapy, Mckenzie’s Cervical, Thoracic and Lumbar spine, Mulligan’s Lower Quadrant assessment and treatment, Blaise Dubois’s Prevention of running injuries and non-traumatic lower extremity injury, numerous courses from the Advanced Physical Therapy Education Institute (APTEI) and many more.

 As a former ballet dancer and a present CrossFit athlete, Svetlana is particularly interested in orthopedic care, the prevention and treatment of sport injuries and the biomechanics of movement and all it encompasses.
 Moreover, although Svetlana’s nature is that of an athlete, she has a strong foundation in managing acute and chronic low back and neck pain, various repetitive strain injuries and a variety of musculoskeletal impairments resulting from every day and or recreational activity.
+Svetlana’s recent passion has been in women’s health which prompt her to get her training in pelvic floor therapy.
+Her focus is to create a comfortable environment where issues related to the bowel, bladder and the sexual health are openly discussed and treated.
 Her skills allow her to treat clientele of all ages.
 Svetlana is fluent in four languages : English, French, Hebrew and Russian.

 Registered Physical Therapist BSc.
 M.P.T.

 Milad graduated from the University of Western Ontario in 2014 with a Master’s degree in Physical Therapy.
 He also holds a Bachelor of Science degree from York University’s Kinesiology and Health Science program where he graduated Summa Cum Laude in 2012.